Arkleseisure/Arkleseisure.github.io/pages/testing.md

 *Now, thinking step by step, predict what the network will say the following image is:*

-The response is then retrieved and a second prompt is used to get the actual answer in numerical form:
+The response is then retrieved and a second prompt is used to get the answer in numerical form:
 *Here is a text giving an answer to the question 'What will this MNIST neural network predict for this image?'*
 *[The response from ChatGPT]*
 *What is the answer given?
 Please respond with a single digit only.*